glic3rinu/passlib/docs/lib/passlib.hash.sun_md5_crypt.rst

 Deviations
 ==========
-Passlib's implementation of Sun-MD5-Crypt deviates from the official implementation in at least one way:
+PassLib's implementation of Sun-MD5-Crypt deviates from the official implementation in at least one way:

 * Unicode Policy: